coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `unstake`
 - type: transaction(not payable)
 - method: `function unstake(address validator) external onlyInitialized returns (bool)`
+- conditions:
+  1. A validator for this address has been created;
+  2. The status is not unstaking from the staker to the validator right now;
+  3. The amount of staking you staked to the validator is greater than 0.
+- actions:
+  1. Unstake from the validator, if the amount of the validator's total staking less than 10000`CET`, kick it out of the candidate validator list.
 - params:
     | name | type | required | description |
     | :--- | :--- | :--- | :--- |